 What's the story?

-GLORY tells the epic story of the 54th Regiment of Massachusetts Volunteer Infantry, the first unit of black troops that fought in the American Civil War.
+GLORY tells the epic story of the 54th Regiment of Massachusetts Volunteer Infantry, the first unit of African-American troops that fought in the American Civil War.
 Progressive-minded Col. Robert Gould Shaw (Matthew Broderick) is their leader.
 Shaw's college friend Thomas Searles (Andre Braugher), a free-born African-American, eagerly joins the regiment, but most of the soldiers are proud but illiterate ex-slaves, some consumed with hatred toward the South.
-Troublemaker Trip (Denzel Washington) and the other blacks are kept in line, barely, by John Rawlins (Morgan Freeman) who understands the need for obedience if they are all to be soldiers worthy of the name.
+Troublemaker Trip (Denzel Washington) and the other blacks are kept in line, barely, by John Rawlins (Morgan Freeman), who understands the need for obedience if they all are to be soldiers worthy of the name.
 Shaw imports a trash-talking sergeant to whip the recruits into shape.
-Feeling they're are being treated as inferior troops, ill-equipped and destined for only boring, non-combat missions, Shaw demands the 54th be allowed to prove themselves in battle.
-Finally, in an assault on a well-defended Confederate fortress, the black regiment gets their moment of "glory," but at a horrific cost.
-Their ultimate sacrifice earned the honor that opened the doors for free black men to serve.
+Feeling they're being treated as inferior, ill-equipped and destined for only boring, non-combat missions, Shaw demands the 54th be allowed to prove themselves in battle.
+Finally, in an assault on a well-defended Confederate fortress, the African-American regiment gets its moment of "glory," but at a horrific cost.
+Their ultimate sacrifice earned the honor that opened the doors for free African-American men to serve.

 Is it any good?

-This powerful and complex movie is best for mature teens and up; it may be too intense for younger kids.
-Rigorous, even pitiless codes of military behavior is something worth talking about with kids, especially in military families (the topic actually took up most of Robert Heinlein's novel "Starship Troopers," something that never made it to the big-screen version of the sci-fi tale).
+This powerful and complex movie is best for mature teens and up; it may be too intense for younger kids, even those who are Civil War buffs.
+Rigorous, even pitiless codes of military behavior is something worth talking about with kids, especially in military families.

 Families can talk about...

 Families can talk about the history of racism in this country.
 How have things changed and how have they stayed the same since the Civil War?